chmartinez/my-resume/README.md

 ---------
 * create a "resume.json" file following the format defined at https://jsonresume.org/.

 * replace the current "resume.json" with the one previously created. **The file name must be "resume.json".
-Do not change it!**
+Do not change it!**.
+* run "npm install" in order to download required dependencies.

-* run resume-cli "resume" command to create a new html with the desired theme for the .json file
+* run resume-cli "resume" command to create a new html with the desired theme for the .json file.

 <pre>
 resume export  --format html --theme "a_downloaded_theme" "output_file_name"